lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 - engage in vicious warfare against other groups, torturing rival males to death and assimilating rival females into their group ([Wilson & Wrangham, 2003](https://www.researchgate.net/publication/216460577_Intergroup_Relations_in_Chimpanzees))
 - conspire to instigate violent coups against alpha males ([Jensen, Call & Tomasello, 2007](https://www.researchgate.net/publication/6193257_Chimpanzees_Are_Vengeful_but_not_Spiteful))
 - understand justice and fairness, with a similar level of prosociality as human toddlers ([Proctor *et al.*, 2013](https://www.pnas.org/doi/10.1073/pnas.1222132110))
-- easily pass the 'mirror test' (recognise themself in the mirror and use it to groom themselves)
+- easily pass the 'mirror test' (recognise themself in the mirror and use it to groom themselves - easily observed at zoos)
 - rescue nonrelated group members who are in mortal danger e.g. drowning in deep water ([Fouts & Mills, 1997](https://www.google.co.uk/books/edition/Next_of_Kin/7kN9AAAAMAAJ?hl=en)).

-Primates also have complex language capabilities.
-Gelada vocalisations follow fundamental linguistic rules of grammar called Zipf's law and Mezzarath's law ([Gustison *et al.*, 2016](https://www.pnas.org/doi/10.1073/pnas.1522072113)), Campbell's monkeys and panins both use syntax and grammar ([Ouattara, Alban & Klaus, 2009](https://pubmed.ncbi.nlm.nih.gov/20007377/)).
-Chimpanzees and human toddlers have a ~90\% overlap in 'innate' gestures ([Kersken *et al.*, 2019](https://link.springer.com/article/10.1007/s10071-018-1213-z))
+Primates also have complex language capabilities:

+- Gelada vocalisations follow fundamental linguistic rules of grammar called Zipf's law and Menzerath's law ([Gustison *et al.*, 2016](https://www.pnas.org/doi/10.1073/pnas.1522072113))
+- Campbell's monkeys and panins both use syntax and grammar ([Ouattara, Alban & Klaus, 2009](https://pubmed.ncbi.nlm.nih.gov/20007377/))
+- Chimpanzees and human toddlers have a ~90\% overlap in 'innate' gestures ([Kersken *et al.*, 2019](https://link.springer.com/article/10.1007/s10071-018-1213-z))

 Many of these behaviours were at one point (even recently) thought to be the unique characteristic of humans that sets us apart, but in fact they are merely differences in degree rather than kind.